 You can also use this recipe to make sensory bins, like in my dinosaur sensory bin project.

+Making playdough is simple chemistry and if your kids are a bit older, they may want to understand how it works.
 When you combine boiling water with flour, the heat activates the gluten in the flour.
 Gluten is a protein, like egg white, and like any protein, it hardens when it gets in contact with heat.
 The longer you mix it, the tougher it gets.

+However, playdough is a soft, moldable dough.
+So to avoid the dough turning hard as a rock, you need to add a few ingredients to your playdough.
 To make playdough soft and elastic you need to add a lubricant, oil, and acid to emulsify the dough – which meaning that the ingredients will blend easily.

 Now you probably wonder why adding salt in playdough?
 Well, salt acts as a preservative, it makes the dough last longer, and it also adds texture to the dough.
 Finally, the oil and cream of tartar make the dough super soft and moldable.

 This playdough contains cream of tartar and salt, so it lasts up to 3 weeks in an air-tight container.
 Playdough doesn’t like moisture, so don’t store it in the fridge or an open container.
+To reuse this playdough days after days, read my tutorial on how to fix dry playdough.

 More playdough recipes